matheussacardoso/Laravel2022/README.md

 Web browser send a message (request) to the web server.

-Web server send a message (response) to the web browser
+Web server send a message (response) to the web browser.

+REQUEST
+GET (can you get me the message/file?)

+RESPONSE
+HTTP/1.1 200 OK(HTTP STATUS CODES: 404 - NOT FOUND)

+What is a web server in fact?
+Anything that you acess on the internet (web browser) is running by a web server.
+So you need connect this 2 things.